ethornbury/CAD-walk/README.md

 * add to config/initializers/devise.rb: config.navigational_formats = ['*/*', :html, :turbo_stream]

 * How to run the test suite

-* Design patterns - decorator, observer, singleton have been implemented

-* Gems used - devise, fontawesome, httparty

 * Deployment instructions, probably won't!